Bolivians: Indigenous Bolivians

 Indigenous, also called "originarios" ("native" or "original") and, less frequently, Amerindians.
 This ethnic group is composed by the descendants of the Pre-Hispanic cultures.
 They can be Andean, as the Aymaras and Quechuas (which formed the ancient Inca Empire), which concentrate in the western departments of La Paz, Potosí, Oruro, Cochabamba and Chuquisaca.
 There also is an important oriental ethnic population, composed by the Chiquitano, Guaraní and Moxos, among others, and that inhabit the departments of Santa Cruz, Beni, Tarija and Pando.
-According to the most recent census, the indigenous people compose 20% of the Bolivian population, but in reality, this number is closer to between 62-70%.
+According to the most recent census, the indigenous people compose 20% of the Bolivian population, but in reality, this number is likely much higher.

 White or European Bolivians

-White Bolivians composed 12.72% or 231,088 of the total population in the 1900 census, the last official census that collected data of racial origin.
-Modern estimates have estimated that they're now only 5% of the population and according to a 2014 survey by Ipsos, 3% of people questioned said they were white.
+Modern estimates determine that White Bolivians (European descent) now represent between 5% and 15% of the population.
+However, according to a 2014 survey by Ipsos, 3% of people questioned said they were white.

+In the 1900 census, White Bolivians composed 12.72% or 231,088 (115,139 men, 115,949 women) of the total population and the last official census to collected data on all racial origins.
 Most people who identify as white are descendants of criollos and European immigrants, coming mostly from Spain, Croatia, Germany and Italy.
 They are usually concentrated in the largest cities — La Paz, Santa Cruz de la Sierra, Cochabamba and Tarija (being the department where the eurodescendants predominate by density but not by quantity).
 In the Santa Cruz Department there is an important colony (70.000 inhabitants) of German-speaking Mennonites.